hadley/adv-r/OO-essentials.md

 # OO field guide

 This chapter provides a field guide for recognising and working with R's objects in the wild.
 R has three object oriented systems (plus the base types), so it can be a bit intimidating.
-The goal of this guide is not to make you an expert in all four systems, but to help you identify what system you're working with, and ensure you know the basics of how it works.
+The goal of this guide is not to make you an expert in all four systems, but to help you identify what system you're working with, and ensure you know how to use it effectively.

 Central to any object-oriented system are the concepts of class and method.
-A __class__ defines the behaviour of an __object__, describing the attributes that it possesses and how it relates to other classes.
-The class is also used when selecting __methods__, functions that behaviour differently depending on the class of their input.
+A __class__ defines the behaviour __objects__, describing the attributes that they possess and how they relates to other classes.
+The class is also used when selecting __methods__, functions that behave differently depending on the class of their input.
 Classes are usually organised in a hierarchy: a parent class defines default behaviour not otherwise overriden by the child class.

 R's three OO systems differ in how classes and methods are defined: